xinwenfu/VChat_KSTET_DLL/README.md

 		<img src="Images/I24.png" width=600>

-2. Now that we have the Assembly instruction for the Short Jump, place it into the python program as shown in [exploit4.py](./SourceCode/exploit4.py).
+2. Now that we have the assembled instruction for the short jump, place it into the python program as shown in [exploit4.py](./SourceCode/exploit4.py).
 	```python
 	PAYLOAD = (
 		b'KSTET ' +